 Through mind and thought; an internal argument, indecisiveness, uncertainty, the I should vs the I need/want.

 And through emotion/relationship; anger, sadness, fear and anxiety, prolonged depression, attachment, detachment, indifference, co-dependency, pulling closer and pushing away.

 ‘The most common way people give up their power is by thinking they don’t have any’- Alice Walker

 I will to be alongside you through powerless moments, times of feeling stuck, through change and expansion, I will support, guide and hold space for you to come home to yourself and your power.

 What next and what to expect…

-You can send me a message through the contact page on here, email me directly, text or call.
+You can send me a message through the contact page on here or email me directly.

 I feel that building a solid starting point is very important, I do not rush any point of the Therapeutic relationship this is very much inclusive of the beginning stages, I feel it is important that you get the right Therapist for you and wish to give you every opportunity to make an informed, heart felt decision around whether or not you wish to work with me.